Agent Skill Framework: Perspectives on the Potential of Small to Medium Language Models in Industrial Environments: Results

 \subsection{Main Performance}

 \textbf{Skill Returns in SLMs} As shown in Table~\ref{tab:bench_full}, most SLMs exhibit clear performance improvements while maintaining a high skill-selection accuracy.
-The gains are particularly pronounced for relatively larger small models; for example, on FiNER, Qwen3-80B-Instruct improves from 0.198 to 0.654 compared with Direction Instruction.
+The gains are particularly pronounced for mid-sized models; for example, on FiNER, Qwen3-80B-Instruct improves from 0.303 to 0.618 compared with Direction Instruction.
 In contrast, smaller models such as Gemma-3-4B-IT and Gemma-3-270M-IT show more limited improvements using Agent Skill.
 It is also observed that for simpler tasks (e.g., IMDB), the benefits of Agent Skills are modest.
-For more challenging benchmarks such as FiNER and InsurBench, however, the results highlight the necessity of Agent Skills—underscoring the importance of CE.
-InsurBench further strengthens this conclusion, as its closed-source nature reduces the likelihood of dataset contamination (i.e., that the benchmark has already been seen during training).
+For more challenging benchmarks such as FiNER and InsurBench, however, the results highlight the necessity of Agent Skills, hence highlighting the importance of CE.
+InsurBench further strengthens this conclusion, as its closed-source nature reduces the likelihood of dataset contamination (i.e., the benchmark itself, or just highly comparable ones, having already been seen during training).

-\textbf{Tiny Models Fail at Skill Routing} Across these three datasets, each evaluation includes 4–6 distracting (irrelevant) skills, which would ostensibly make skill identification relatively straightforward for the model.
+\paragraph{Tiny Models Fail at Skill Routing} Across these three datasets, each assessment includes 4–6 distracting (irrelevant) skills, which presumably would make skill identification relatively straightforward for the model.
 However, we find that extremely small models such as Gemma-3-4B-it and Gemma-3-270M-it still struggle to retrieve the appropriate skill.
 In particular, Gemma-3-270M-it appears to largely miss the objective of skill retrieval, and Gemma-3-4B-it achieves only a 0.78 success rate on InsurBench.
-These results suggest that, within an agent-skill framework, models below 4B parameters often lack even the basic capability to identify the correct skill—let alone reliably carry out the subsequent, more complex execution steps.
+These results suggest that, within an Agent Skill framework, models below 4B parameters often lack even the basic capability to identify the correct skill, further compromising the capacity to carry out the subsequent, more complex execution steps.

-\textbf{Code Model is Better} Qwen3-NEXT provides three 80B variants.
-Holding model size constant, it is seen that after incorporating Agent Skills, the code-oriented models consistently outperform their instruction-tuned counterparts, suggesting that under an agent-skill framework, code models can achieve higher accuracy than instruct models.
-On InsurBench, the code model even surpasses the thinking variant, although on FiNER its accuracy (0.657) remains below that of the thinking model (0.717).
-However, as shown in Figure \ref{fig:Vram Efficiency}, when VRAM consumption and end-to-end inference time are taken into account, code models substantially reduce GPU VRAM-time.
-Therefore, the conclusion drawn out is that for industrial deployment, combining Agent Skills with a code model constitutes the most VRAM-efficient choice.
-This may also help explain, at least in part, why the Claude family has seen particularly rapid adoption in agent-skill applications.